Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-stream-binder-eventhubs/README.md

 Default: null

-For more information about setting partition for the producer properties, please refer to the [Producer Properties of Spring Cloud Stream][spring_cloud_stream_3.1.1_producer_properties].
+For more information about setting partition for the producer properties, please refer to the [Producer Properties of Spring Cloud Stream][spring_cloud_stream_current_producer_properties].

 #### Event Hub Producer Properties ####